lzwjava/lzwjava.github.io/original/2025-07-14-paragraph-translation-en.md

 audio: false
 lang: en
 layout: post
-title: Paragraph-Based Translation to Reduce Token Usage
+title: Optimizing Translation Costs with Paragraph-Based Markdown
 translated: false
 generated: false
 ---

 My Jekyll blog uses Markdown to write paragraphs.
 After writing in English, I use AI tools like DeepSeek or Mistral to translate into eight other languages.
 Although they are already inexpensive, there is still room for improvement.

 Sometimes, I just edit a word or a paragraph, and then the entire text of a post will be translated into the other eight languages.
 In this case, the token usage is high.
 If I only translate one paragraph again, the token usage will be lower, especially for long posts.